OL3s/School/2.0/operativ-system/oppgaver/02/02-innlevering.md

     struct process* parent;   // Pointer to PCB
 }
 ```
+This is needed to manage and schedule threads effectively, allowing the OS to switch between threads, save their state, and resume them later.
+It is essential for multitasking and ensuring that each thread gets its fair share of CPU time.

 ### 1.4 Cooperative vs Pre-emptive threading
 #### Difference between cooperative and pre-emptive threading